zvovov/ipu-result-notify/README.md

 Get email notifications when IP University uploads exam results.

 ## What is this
-This python script monitors the [IP University results page](http://www.ipu.ac.in/exam_results.php) page for any changes.
+This python script monitors the [IP University results page](http://www.ipu.ac.in/exam_results.php) for any changes.
 An email is sent to the user whenever there is a change.

 ## Why
 To save the F5 key from incessant torture.

 ## How To
-1. Clone this repository
+1. Clone this repository.
     ```
     $ git clone https://github.com/zvovov/ipu-result-notify.git
     ```